chrisant996/clink/docs/clink.md

 `kill-whole-line` | | Kill all characters on the current line, no matter where point is.
 By default, this is unbound.
 `kill-word` | <kbd>Alt</kbd>-<kbd>d</kbd> | Kill from point to the end of the current word, or if between words, to the end of the next word.
 Word boundaries are the same as `forward-word`.
 `backward-kill-word` | <kbd>Alt</kbd>-<kbd>Ctrl</kbd>-<kbd>Backspace</kbd> | Kill the word behind point.
 Word boundaries are the same as `backward-word`.
-`shell-transpose-words` | <kbd>Alt</kbd>-<kbd>Ctrl</kbd>-<kbd>t</kbd> | Drag the word before point past the word after point, moving point past that word as well.
-If the insertion point is at the end of the line, this transposes the last two words on the line.
-Word boundaries are the same as `shell-forward-word` and `shell-backward-word`.
 `unix-word-rubout` | <kbd>Ctrl</kbd>-<kbd>w</kbd> | Kill the word behind point, using white space as a word boundary.
 The killed text is saved on the kill-ring.
 `unix-filename-rubout` | | Kill the word behind point, using white space and the slash character as the word boundaries.
 The killed text is saved on the kill-ring.
 `delete-horizontal-space` | | Delete all spaces and tabs around point.
 By default, this is unbound.